ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/10_Composer_Packages.md

 Some example usages for this package might be generating random coupon codes for your site, or random passwords if you have to reset a user's password, etc.

-This particular package is built specifically for Laravel, but it will work.
+This particular package is not built specifically for Laravel, but it will work.

 ### Installing rych-random